-What makes Copenhagen so LGBT-friendly?
+What makes Copenhagen so LGBTQ-friendly?
 Well, for one thing, anyone is of course always welcome anywhere.
-LGBT or not.
+LGBTQ or not.
 Be free, be safe and most of all be yourself at any restaurant, museum, park or attraction you visit.
 Wherever you go really.

 Experience the open-minded, tolerant and welcoming Copenhageners in the city that hosted the World Outgames in 2009.
 Since then, the games’ slogan has never rung truer in Copenhagen: “Love of freedom.
 Freedom to love."